-- Where the FPIS material is greater than 11⁄2" thick or less than 15 psi compressive strength, or where additional window or door support may be required (e.g., opening width > 6' or design wind load > 35 psf), it is recommended that a rough opening extension be applied to the rough opening.
+- Where the FPIS material is greater than $1\frac{1}{2}$ " thick or less than 15 psi compressive strength, or where additional window or door support may be required (e.g., opening width > 6' or design wind load > 35 psf), it is recommended that a rough opening extension be applied to the rough opening.
 This can be done by use of 2x wood buck (see Figure 6) installed into the rough opening (which must be planned during rough framing) or by a "picture frame" furring (see Figure 7) installed around the perimeter of the rough opening of the same thickness as the FPIS for a flush installation (which can be installed at any time prior to window installation).
-In both cases, the window installation and flashing follow the same steps as indicated above.
-For additional installation guidance on this practice refer to: continuousinsulation.org/window-installation. - A similar practice may be applied to integral flange door installations; however, door thresholds must be fully supported by blocking or rough opening extension as described above.
+In both cases, the window installation guidance on this practice refer to: continuousinsulation.org/window-installation. - A similar practice may be applied to integral flange door installations; however, door thresholds must be fully supported by blocking or rough opening extension as described above.
 In addition, where door frame or door hinges are required to be anchored to rough opening framing, ensure the FPIS thickness can be accommodated such that the anchorage fasteners (typically screws) embed into framing material with the minimum required edge distance. - Where a separate WRB membrane layer is installed over or under the FPIS, refer to FMA/AAMA/WDMA 500-16 Standard Practice for the Installation of Mounting Flange Windows into Walls Utilizing Foam Plastic Insulating Sheathing (FPIS) with a Separate Water-Resistive Barrier (WRB) for appropriate installation and flashing details.